jhumelsine/jhumelsine.github.io/_posts/2024-06-23-unit-test-elements.md

 _Testing can show the presence of bugs, but not their absence!_ — Edsger W. Dijkstra

 A test case scenario may be missing.
 A test may need additional assertions or verifications.
-I’ll address some of these issues in subsequent blog ([How Do We Know Our Code Is Correct?](https://jhumelsine.github.io/2024/08/08/bdd.html#how-do-we-know-our-code-is-correct)) posts.
+I’ll address some of these issues in [How Do We Know Our Code Is Correct?](https://jhumelsine.github.io/2024/08/08/bdd.html#how-do-we-know-our-code-is-correct)).

 # Summary
 This is the first step toward making tests first-class citizens.
 These are foundational elements automated tests.
 Subsequent blogs will add more context with these automated test elements.